Hellenic Navy: Replenishment and other vessels

-The Hellenic Navy operates fifteen replenishment and support ships including petroleum tankers, water tankers and auxiliary vessels.
-It also operates two Greek-built transport ships of the Pandora class, six coastline patrol boats, three minehunters, three torpedo retrievers, seventeen tugboats (both open sea and harbour), four oceanographic & scientific research vessels and two lighthouse tenders.
+The Hellenic Navy operates seventeen replenishment and support ships including petroleum tankers, water tankers and auxiliary vessels.
+It also operates two Greek-built transport ships of the Pandora class, eight coastline patrol boats, three minehunters, four torpedo retrievers, sixteen tugboats (both open sea and harbour), four oceanographic & scientific research vessels and two lighthouse tenders.
 The Navy also preserves three memorial ships including the Pisa-class armoured cruiser HS Georgios Averof which is the only armoured cruiser worldwide still in existence and, although it is permanently a harboured museum ship, is ceremoniously considered in active-service carrying the Rear Admiral's Rank Flag.
+The Hellenic Navy also has the trireme Olympias in commission, making the Hellenic Navy the navy with the oldest type of commissioned vessel in the world..

 Aircraft

 The Hellenic Navy operates naval aviation units under the Navy Aviation Command, that resulted from the amalgamation of the Navy Helicopter Command and the 353rd Naval Cooperation Squadron, which was run jointly with the Hellenic Air Force.